sakaiproject/sakai-release/README.md

   svn commit --depth empty . .externals
 ```

+**Important note!** When you do this the deploy project still has SNAPSHOTS, you need to fix these to match the released version (Fix this step?)

 # Deploy artifacts and binaries
-Recently there have been discussions that sakai should only release api's to maven repositories, with the regular pack-demo,pack-bin,pack-src to the source.sakaiproject.org.
+Recently there have been discussions that sakai should only release api's to maven repositories, with the regular pack-demo,pack-bin to the source.sakaiproject.org.

 They are possibly a few ways to handle this but we could configure the deploy plugin or possibly use profiles.
 It looks like it worked out well to just use profiles.

 Profiles were added to the main build pom.

-## Pre-setup : Credentials for deployment
+## Pre-setup : Credentials for deployment (Only need to do this once)
 All artifacts are uploaded and released from Sonatype.
 You need an account and gpg key in sonatype.
 Make sure that these the passwords for these are properly configured in ~/.m2/settings.xml.
 Read the guide below

 * https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide